DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/when-to-apply-for-teacher-training.md

 “Applying late was stressful.
 I was limited in my choice of teacher training course provider, and I'd lost my GCSE certificates.
 I had to go back to my school and get new copies so I could confirm my place on the course and my student finance.”

-If you are applying outside of England, you can <a href="https://getintoteaching.education.gov.uk/teacher-training-adviser/sign_up/identity">sign up for a teacher training adviser</a> to get help with the application process.
+You can <a href="/teacher-training-adviser/sign_up/identity">sign up for a teacher training adviser</a> to get help with the application process.

 ## Deadlines for applications and training provider decisions